hypo69/hypo/pytest/gemini/src/webdriver/edge/extentions/try_path_1.3.5/pages/options.md

 import pytest
 import js2py

-# Load the JavaScript code into a Python function
+# Load the JavaScript code
 js_code = """
 /* This Source Code Form is subject to the terms of the Mozilla Public
  * License, v.
 2.0.
 If a copy of the MPL was not distributed with this